ArtDread/Company_names_dupl/README.md

 │   ├── LSTM
 │   │   ├── board_loss      <- The Train/Test loss evolution traking during the training
 │   │   └── lstm.ipynb      <- The Jupyter notebook containing the LSTM model training
-├── weights                 <- Weights of trained models ├── .gitignore              <- The Gitignore configuration
+├── weights                 <- The weights of trained models ├── .gitignore              <- The Gitignore configuration ├── LICENSE                 <- The MIT License file ├── README.md               <- The top-level README file
 ├── get_weights.sh          <- The script for downloading weights
-├── requirements.txt        <- The requirements file for reproducing
-├── README.md               <- The requirements file for reproducing the experiment ├── LICENSE                 <- The MIT License file └── requirements.txt        <- The requirements file for reproducing the experiment
+└── requirements.txt        <- The requirements file for reproducing the experiment

 ```